 Flames hand Canucks 6th straight loss in series opener

-VANCOUVER, British Columbia (AP) — Mark Giordano had a goal and an assist and the Calgary Flames beat Vancouver 3-1 on Thursday night for the Canucks’ sixth straight loss.
+VANCOUVER, British Columbia (AP) — Mark Giordano had a goal and an assist as the Calgary Flames beat Vancouver 3-1 on Thursday night for the Canucks’ sixth straight loss.

 Brock Boeser scored for Vancouver, and Thatcher Demko stopped 23 shots.